Anbe Vaa (1966 film): Reception

 On 19 February 1966, T. M. Ramachandran of Sport and Pastime said Anbe Vaa "provides entertainment with a capital "E".
 It has been deliberately shaped in that fashion" and the story "is used only as a peg to hang the numerous songs and dances on."
 He said the colour photography was "eyefilling, particularly as regards the scenic beauty of the Himalayas", praised M. G. Ramachandran's performance, especially his twist dance, and added that Saroja Devi provided a "good foil", while appreciating the performances of the other supporting cast members.
 T. M. Ramachandran praised Maruthi Rao's cinematography and Tirulokchandar's direction, concluding, "The producers, M. Murugan, M. Kumaran and M. Saravanan, could well be proud of their work but this should inspire them to make bigger pictures in the future."
-On 6 August 1966, the review in Ananda Vikatan described Anbe Vaa as an English film in Tamil, and felt that though it did not have any story, viewers could spend three hours in an entertaining manner with the film.
+The review in Ananda Vikatan described Anbe Vaa as an English film in Tamil, and felt that though it did not have any story, viewers could spend three hours in an entertaining manner with the film.
+Kalki appreciated Tirulokchander's direction, the capturing of Shimla on camera, the colouring process, Nagesh's humour and the performance of the lead pair.
 Anbe Vaa had a theatrical run of 23 weeks and was a box office success, grossing ₹ 6 million against a budget of ₹ 3 million according to estimates by Dinamalar and Ramachandran's biographer R. Kannan.
 The scenes featuring Ramachandran and Nagesh were immensely popular, bringing repeat audiences to theatres.